DevSDK/devsdk.github.io/_i18n/en/_posts/2025-05-10-Became-V8-Committer.md

 This project has taught me so much and introduced me to some amazing people.

+I'm hopeful that my small contributions can help make the world a little better and safer and faster.

 I'll keep putting in the effort, just like I always have.

 ![Render example](/uploads/2025-05-10/mail.png)